LinkedInAttic/venus.js/docs/source/reference/config_files.rst

 basePaths:
 ----------------
-In the basePaths object, you define aliases that you can use within your venus annotations for brevity/convenience:
+The `basePaths` object defines aliases that can be used within venus annotations for brevity/convenience:

 ::